-The effect of COVID-19 and its associated restrictions, as they relate to the Company, were assessed by the Board as part of this Viability Statement.
+The effect of COVID-19 and its associated restrictions, as they relate to the Company, were assessed by the Board as part of this viability statement.
 The Board considers that it is not necessary to model any adverse assumptions with respect to the impact of further COVID-19 restrictions as the Company believes it has demonstrated throughout the pandemic that its financial and operational results have remained robust and that it is able to operate effectively in the most difficult of environments.
-Furthermore, it is increasingly evident that there is little appetite in Germany, and throughout Europe for a return to restrictions to try and stem the spread of COVID-19, and the focus appears to be towards 'living with' the virus as it becomes endemic.
-Therefore, on this basis it is appropriate not to model separately any adverse effects on viability due to COVID-19.
+Furthermore, it is increasingly evident that there is little appetite in Germany, and throughout Europe for a return to restrictions to try and stem the spread of COVID-19, and the focus appears to be towards "living with" the virus as it becomes endemic.
+Therefore, on this basis it is appropriate not to model separately any adverse effects on Viability due to COVID-19.

-The rapidly-developing situation in Ukraine has the possibility to affect negatively gas and energy supplies to Germany and the rest of Europe.
+The rapidly developing situation in Ukraine has the possibility to affect negatively gas and energy supplies to Germany and the rest of Europe.
 This could, in turn, lead to rises in overall property and corporate costs both for the Company and its tenants.
-The effect on the Company's business and viability is extremely difficult to determine at this early stage, but the Directors believe that the stress testing set out below would accurately reflect a reasonable 'worst-case' scenario that may arise as a result of the current position.
+The effect on the Company's business and viability is extremely difficult to determine at this early stage, but the Directors believe that the stress testing set out below would accurately reflect a reasonable "worst case" scenario that may arise as a result of the current position.

-Financial modelling and stress testing was carried out on the Group's cash flows taking into account the following assumptions, which the Directors believe to reflect the conditions present in a 'worst-case' scenario:
+Financial modelling and stress testing was carried out on the Group's cashflows taking into account the following assumptions, which the directors believe to reflect the conditions present in a 'worst case' scenario.

-- increased regulation of rent levels of tenancies in the Berlin and Brandenburg markets leads to a fall in rental income of 20% over the forecast period; - a fall in asset values due to an external market shock leading to an inability to refinance properties over the forecast period; - projected condominium sales are reduced by 20% as a response to the Berlin and/or Federal authorities attempting to slow down the condominium sales; - changes in ESG regulations lead to a mandated 20% increase in capital expenditure to reach the required regulatory level.
-This includes a 20% increase in the costs of the forward-funding acquisition in Erkner as described on page 17; and - a cyber-attack on the Company which leads to a General Data Protection Regulation ('GDPR') data-breach fine of 4% of annual revenue in 2023.
+- Increased regulation of rent levels of tenancies in the Berlin & Brandenburg markets leads to a fall in rental income of 20 per cent over the forecast period; - a fall in asset values due to an external market shock leading to an inability to refinance properties over the forecast period; - projected condominium sales are reduced by 20 per cent as a response to the Berlin and/or Federal authorities attempting to slow down the condominium sales; - changes in ESG regulations lead to a mandated 20 per cent increase in capital expenditure to reach the required regulatory level.
+This includes a 20 per cent increase in the costs of the forward funding acquisition in Erkner as described on page 12; and - a cyber-attack on the Company which leads to a GDPR data breach fine of 4 per cent of annual revenue in 2023.

-After applying the assumptions above, individually and collectively, there was no scenario by which the viability of the Company over the next 12 months was brought into doubt from a cash-flow perspective.
-Under the stresses set out above, cash-flow mitigation may be required in 2023 and headroom could be obtained in the following ways:
+After applying the assumptions above, individually and collectively, there was no scenario by which the viability of the Company over the next 12 months was brought into doubt from a cashflow perspective.
+Under the stresses set out above, cashflow mitigation may be required in 2023 and headroom could be obtained in the following ways: